-Consent to Collection of Your Personal Information
+Consent to Collection of Personal Information

 Use of Your Personal Information

-- create and manage your Benevity account, if applicable;
+- create and manage your user account;

-Accessing Your Personal Information
+Correcting and Updating Your Personal Information

 Personal Information Preferences